 OKRs to build a successful MVP

-You'll notice that the OKRs below do not mention any features.
-Instead, it focused on the impact that said features should have.
+You'll notice that the example below do not mention any features.
+Instead, the MVP OKRs focus on the impact that said features should have.
 Keeping track of active users and satisfaction is an easy to make sure you'll build the right things.

 Build a successful MVP